rust-random/book/src/guide-rngs.md

 ## Basic pseudo-random number generators (PRNGs)

-The goal of regular, non-cryptographic PRNGs is usually to find a good balance between simplicity, quality, memory usage and performance.
+The goal of "standard" non-cryptographic PRNGs is usually to find a good balance between simplicity, quality, memory usage and performance.
-Non-cryptographic generators pre-date cryptographic ones and since we now have fast cryptographic generators, some people argue that the non-cryptographic ones are now obsolete.
-They can however have some advantages: small state size, fast initialisation and simplicity (though this is not true of all non-crypto PRNGs;
-e.g. the Mersenne Twister has a large state despite being easy to predict).
+Non-cryptographic generators pre-date cryptographic ones and are in some ways obsoleted by them, however some advantages may be on available: a small state size, fast initialisation, simplicity, lower energy usage for embedded CPUs.
+(However, not all non-crypto PRNGs provide these benefits, e.g. the Mersenne Twister has a very large state despite being easy to predict).

 These algorithms are very important to Monte Carlo simulations, and also suitable for several other problems such as randomized algorithms and games, where predictability is not an issue.
-(Note that it might be problematic for betting games and multiplayer games, where a cryptographic PRNG is usually more appropriate.)
+(Note however that for gambling games predictability may be an issue and a cryptographic PRNG is recommended.)

 The Rand project provides several non-cryptographic PRNGs.
 A sub-set of these are summarised below.